-- They have been fever-free for 24 hours without fever reducing medication, - Cough and/or diarrhea have improved, - At least 10 days have passed since symptoms first appeared, and - A doctor's note indicating that the child is medically cleared to attend school
+- They have been fever-free for 24 hours without fever reducing medication, - Symptoms have resolved and/or significantly improved, - At least 5 days have passed since symptoms first appeared - Masking recommended upon return for days 6-10

+Kalamazoo RESA Head Start will follow the guidance of the local health department and the Office of Head Start and these procedures may be adjusted as needed.
 To prevent the spread of disease, wash your hands often, keep hands away from face, avoid close contact with people who are sick, and socially distance (6 feet apart) with people who don't live in your household.

-MENTAL HEALTH SPECIALIST
+RELATIONAL HEALTH SPECIALIST

-The program Mental Health Specialist (MHS) supports children, families and staff with mental health consultation and referrals to community agencies.
-The MHS provides a wide range of services, which includes working with children and families in the classroom and through home visits, training of program staff, parent trainings, and providing families with ongoing support and resources.
-The MHS works in partnership with classroom and program staff on increasing social-emotional skills and implementing activities to promote self-regulation and positive behavior.
+The program Relational Health Specialist (RHS) supports children, families and staff with relational health consultation and referrals to community agencies.
+The RHS provides a wide range of services, which includes working with children and families in the classroom and through home visits, training of program staff, parent trainings, and providing families with ongoing support and resources.
+The RHS works in partnership with classroom and program staff on increasing social-emotional skills and implementing activities to promote self-regulation and positive behavior.